 Buses are available on the National Express coach service.
 Whilst ticket prices are cheaper than taking the train, journey times are considerably longer.
 From London, the journey can take between 5 to 10 hours.

 York is accessible via the M1 and M62 motorways which are 20 minutes from the city.
 York is located 210 miles from London and 210 miles from Edinburgh, with journeys from both cities taking around 4 hours.

 We offer private tours of York from many different starting locations.

 Head outside the city and visit some of the surrounding countryside and nearby monuments on our day trips from York.
 The North York Moors hosts some of the prettiest and rugged countryside in the country.
 Castle Howard is one of the most impressive English stately homes located just north of the city of York.

 Grays Court Hotel, York

-Our Pick: grays court hotel
+Grays court hotel